Latest Blog Posts

 5. Have a collection basket

-Have a basket to collect mail, newspapers, schoolwork as you come in the door.
+Have a basket to collect mail, newspapers, and schoolwork as you come in the door.
 It will keep all the paperwork in one place and you can easily take the basket to your work area to sort it and deal with items quickly.

 Samsill Pop,n Store Container